videojs/videojs-contrib-hls/README.md

 adaptive streaming logic.
 You must, however, be sure to return a valid media playlist object that is present in `player.hls.master`.

+#### player.hls.updateXhr(xhr)
+Type: `function`

+A function that returns an updated XMLHttpRequest object to be initiated.
+It is invoked by the tech immediately before initiating the XMLHttpRequest `send()` method.
+You can override this function to allow you to modify the XHR request, which is useful in cases where content is protected by CDN tokens, among other cases.
+This function is invoked with the existing XMLHttpRequest object as a parameter, and you must be sure to return the modified XMLHttpRequest object, which must be a valid XMLHttpRequest object.

 ### Events
 #### loadedmetadata